Income vs. Outcome: Should You Mind Your Money More than the Results?

 Obsessing over making money will stress you out.
 The Bible says it clearly:

-Whoever loves money never has enough; whoever loves wealth is never satisfied with their income.
-This too is meaningless.
-Ecclesiastes 5:10
+“Whoever loves money never has enough; whoever loves wealth is never satisfied with their income.
+This too is meaningless.” – Ecclesiastes 5:10

 People who prioritize money want to make more.
 Since they are never satisfied with the income, they will resort to ways to generate more profit.
 Sometimes, those ways are not sustainable or even ethical.
 We’ve heard of stories of businesses cutting down on quality just so they can produce more products and services.
 They offer half-baked results that may not be from moral or quality work.

 With an outcome mindset, you’re not just after the money.
-You want to deliver quality services to people investing on you.
+You want to deliver quality services to people investing in you.
 Since you are prioritizing quality, you know that it will take time before you guarantee the best results — and that’s OK.
 Patience is essential to quality results.

-Whatever you do, work at it with all your heart, as working for the Lord, not for human mastersColossians 3:23
+“Whatever you do, work at it with all your heart, as working for the Lord, not for human masters.” – Colossians 3:23

 Money-first thinking can cause you to cut corners; a results-first approach encourages you to consider your work carefully.
 When I work, I remind myself that I’m doing it for the Lord.
 This motivates me to pour in all efforts, to be mindful of my business choices, and to be more sensitive with how I approach my clients and staff.

 How you deliver results matters more in the business.
-Money is just a fruit of your good work; not the entire point of why you do business.
+Money is just a fruit of your good work, not the entire point of why you do business.
 Whatever we do should be because we pursue quality and we are working for the Lord.